-This Semiannual Report details CRCL's complaint activities, as required by Section 803 of the Implementing Recommendations of the 9/11 Commission Act of 2007, 42 U.S.C. § 2000ee-1(f).
-This Report includes information on CRCL's investigative work during the third and fourth quarters of FY 2016.
+This Semiannual Report details CRCL's complaints activities, as required by section 803 of the Implementing Recommendations of the 9/11 Commission Act of 2007, 42 U.S.C. § 2000ee-1(f).
+This Report includes information on CRCL's investigative work during the first and second quarters of FY 2017.

-The majority of complaint investigations opened during this time period focused on allegations made against U.S. Immigration and Customs Enforcement (ICE) and U.S. Customs and Border Protection (CBP).
-A significant portion of complaints received concerning ICE alleged inadequate medical and/or mental health care for detainees being held in ICE custody (outlined in the table below).
-The majority of complaints received concerning CBP alleged excessive force or inappropriate use of force and discrimination/profiling.
+The majority of complaint investigations opened during this time period focused on allegations made against U.S. Immigration and Customs Enforcement (ICE).
+A significant portion of complaints received concerned ICE's alleged inadequate medical and/or mental health care for detainees being held in ICE custody (outlined in the table below).
 CRCL utilizes contract subject matter experts in areas including general corrections, medical and mental health, suicide prevention, environmental health and safety, and law enforcement practices to evaluate these claims and make recommendations.